status-im/specs/status-whisper-mailserver-spec.md

 `LastEnvelopeHash`: 32-byte wide array with a Keccak-256 hash of the last sent envelope for the request
 `Cursor`: an array of a cursor returned from the previous request (optional)

 If `Cursor` is not empty, it means that not all messages were sent due to the set `Limit` in the request.
-One or more consecutive requests MAY be sent with `Cursor` field filled in in order to receive the rest of the messages.
+One or more consecutive requests MAY be sent with `Cursor` field filled in order to receive the rest of the messages.

 ## Security considerations